-Fund financial statements are provided for governmental funds.
-The operations of the funds are accounted for with a separate set of self-balancing accounts that comprise its assets, deferred outflow of resources, liabilities, deferred inflows of resources, equity, revenues and expenditures.
+Fund financial statements are provided for governmental funds and fiduciary funds.
+The operations of the funds are accounted for with a separate set of self-balancing accounts that comprise its assets, deferred outflows of resources, liabilities, deferred inflows of resources, equity, revenues and expenditures.
 The School reports the following major governmental funds with all other non-major funds aggregated in a single column:

 General Fund - is the School's primary operating fund.
-It accounts for all financial resources of the School, except those required to be accounted for in another fund.
+It accounts for all financial resources of the school, except those required to be accounted for in another fund.

-Special Revenue Fund - accounts for specific revenues, such as federal lunch program and COVID-19 emergency relief funding that are legally restricted to expenditures for particular purposes.
+Special Revenue Fund - accounts for specific revenues, such as federal funding, federal lunch program, and COVID-19 emergency relief funding that are legally restricted to expenditures for particular purposes.
+Also, accounts for resources of the School's Internal Fund, which is used to administer monies collected in connection with school, student athletics, class, and club activities.